 Contrastingly, when it comes to newly discovered evidence, particularly in very old cases, the witnesses are usually no longer available, or their memories have faded.
 Evidence may have been lost or destroyed, and police officers retire.
 In a great number of these type of cases, the prosecution is unable to prove the case, and the charges must be dismissed.

 This is just an overview of the process.
 There are several other grounds for filing a Motion to Vacate Sentence, which is beyond the scope of this summary.
 And there is a federal counterpart to the Florida law, which can be found at Title 28 United States Code §2254 and §2255.
 That United States law requires that a Motion to Vacate Sentence be filed within one year of the date when the conviction became final, creating a conflict between the Florida and federal laws.
-It takes an experienced criminal defense lawyer to properly advise you as to how to proceed when it comes to post-conviction motions.
+It takes an experienced criminal defense lawyer, in particular one with post-conviction experience, to properly advise you as to how to proceed when it comes to post-conviction motions.